 The MI325X, generally available since Q4 2024, upgrades to 256 GB of HBM3e memory with 6 TB/s bandwidth while maintaining the same CDNA 3 architecture.
 This is a direct response to the H200's HBM3e advantage.

-The MI350 series (MI350X and MI355X), built on the next-generation CDNA 4 architecture at TSMC 3 nm, is slated for shipping in the second half of 2025.
-It promises up to 288 GB of HBM3e memory, 8 TB/s bandwidth, native FP4/FP6 support, and up to a 35x generational improvement in inference performance.
+The MI350 series (MI350X and MI355X), built on the next-generation CDNA 4 architecture at TSMC 3 nm, began shipping in 2025.
+It delivers up to 288 GB of HBM3e memory, 8 TB/s bandwidth, and native FP4/FP6 support.
+AMD has cited a "35x inference improvement" in marketing materials, but this refers to a specific cherry-picked scenario (FP4 vs. FP8 on a much older baseline).
+The actual FP8 dense throughput improvement over MI300X is approximately 1.8× based on published TFLOPS figures (MI350X: ~4,600 TOPS FP8 vs. MI300X: ~2,600 TOPS FP8).

 Looking further ahead, the MI400 series based on "CDNA Next" is planned for 2026, paired with AMD's "Helios" rack-scale infrastructure supporting up to 72 GPUs in a tightly coupled scale-up domain.